effrosyni-papanastasiou/constrained-em/README.md

 # Constrained-EM

+This work is part of the conference paper "Bayesian Inference of a Social Graph with Trace Feasibility Guarantees" that has been submitted to the **[ASONAM 21](http://asonam.cpsc.ucalgary.ca/2021/)**.
+The link for the work can be found **[here](https://hal.archives-ouvertes.fr/hal-03247163)**.

 **Constrained-EM** is a non-trivial modification of the Expectation-Maximization algorithm by **Newman [1]** which incorporates a set of feasibility constraints and a set of auxiliary variables into a graph inference process to guide it towards the feasibility of the trace.

 For the solution of the optimization problem, we use **[PuLP](https://pypi.org/project/PuLP/)**, an open-source linear programming library for Python.